English Language & Literature

 - Debating, reading aloud, and making presentations develop verbal fluency.

 Each unit of study includes a mid- and end-of-unit assessment, as well as ongoing formative assessments.
 Teaching staff provide frequent verbal and written feedback which identifies key strengths and areas for development, helping teachers to identify and address misconceptions, so that students make robust progress and understand how to reach or surpass their targets.

-With an increasing emphasis on SPAG (Spelling, Punctuation, Accuracy and Grammar) in GCSE across several subjects, it is important to address spelling, punctuation and grammar through explicit teaching and assessment of students’ work.
+With an increasing emphasis on SPAG (Spelling, Punctuation, Accuracy and Grammar) in GCSE across several subjects, it is important to address spelling, punctuation and grammar in Key Stage 3 through explicit teaching and assessment of students’ work.
 We believe that the ability to write in a clear and accurate manner is essential to ensure our young people can confidently progress through their futures.

 KEY STAGE 4

 Spoken Language is also a vital component of the current GCSE model, and we coach our students to present and speak to their group of peers about a topic that they are passionate about.
 We begin this at the start of Year 7, and in Year 10 we run a speaking programme to enhance the student's skills and confidence.
 All students will be individually formally assessed at the end of Year 10 and their grade will be included on their GCSE certificates.

 English Language: AQA 8700/1/2 (Two papers)